yth345/nslab-spring-2023/notes/0131-EU15-description.md

 - filenames: same as __edgs/__
 - columns: `hostname`, `unique_channel_cnt`, `max_viewer_cnt`, `language`

 ### 2. Server Visibility
-Each server is assigned to serve multiple channels, and each channel can also be served by multiple servers.
+Each server is assigned to serve multiple channels, and each channel may also be served by multiple servers.
+Thus, we can view the relationship between servers and channels as a bipartite graph.
-By requesting videos of a channel, we can get the hostname of the server responding to our request.
-For a server, the characteristics of served channels (SC) will influence how easy we can discover this server.
+Since we get a responding server by requesting channels' videos, the characteristics of the server's served channels (SC) will influence how likely we are to discover the server.

-The easier-to-discover servers are the ones that have
+The easier-to-discover servers are the ones that have:
+- higher viewer count among its SC
 - more # of SC
-- higher max viewer count among SC

-When selecting channels to probe, one simple strategy is to choose the channels with higher viewer count, which are potentially assigned to more servers.
-Additionally, if a server can be seen from more channels, we have a higher chance to discover this server.
+Based on this idea, I analyzed the servers and its SC in two phase:

+#### (1) City

+#### (2) All